Lichtenshtein/FFmpeg-Builds-test2/README.md

 See the more info of manual standard channel layouts [here](https://trac.ffmpeg.org/wiki/AudioChannelManipulation#Listchannelnamesandstandardchannellayouts).

-## Auto-Builds

-Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.

-**Auto-Builds run ONLY for win32, win(arm)64 and linux(arm)64.
-There is no linux 32-bit auto-builds, I will try to add support linux 32-bit support**

-### Release Retention Policy

-- The last build of each month is kept for two years.
-- The last 14 daily builds are kept.
-- The special "latest" build floats and provides consistent URLs always pointing to the latest build.

 ## Package List

 For a list of included dependencies check the scripts.d directory.